-Whether you're sailing as a couple on a romantic holiday or with family and friends just for fun, taking photos on your cruise is a great way to share your Norwegian Cruise Line on board and in-port experiences with those you love back home.
+Whether you're sailing as a couple on a romantic vacation or with family and friends just for fun, taking photos on your cruise is a great way to share your Norwegian Cruise Line on board and in-port experiences with those you love back home.
 Or as something to remind you to book your next cruise!
-But don't settle for the same-old, same-old holiday photos - here are some of the best places to take pictures on a cruise.
+But don't settle for the same-old, same-old vacation photos - here are some of the best places to take pictures on a cruise.

 The Best Places to Take Pictures on a Cruise